 Dr. Daniel Hochman's Advanced Placement (AP) Environmental Science classes at Ball High School conduct surveys at site BEG02 in Galveston Island State Park (Fig. 6), a profile that the Bureau has been measuring since the 1980's.
 Ball High School students also collect data at JAM02 in Jamaica Beach and DEL01 in the Dellanera RV Park (Fig. 6).
 Both of these sites monitor beach nourishment and Coastal Erosion Planning and Response Act (CEPRA) beach and dune restoration activities.
 GPS mapped shoreline positions are collected along the Babe's Beach section of Galveston Island (west of 61st Street) as well.
-Bureau scientists collected data from the Ball High School sites on May 19, 2021.
+Ball High School students collected data on November 17, 2021 and February 2, 2022.
+A third field trip was schedule for mid-May but was cancelled due to conflicts with the Senior testing scheduling.
+Unfortunately, the trip was unable to be rescheduled so close to the end of the academic year and graduation.